VAT-Free Shopping Withdrawn by the UK for International Travellers

 The Association of International Retail (AIR) has taken issue with the UK treasury’s estimate.
 That extending the scheme to EU visitors after the end of the Brexit transition period would cost an extra GBP900M.
 Stating that EU travellers tend to spend less than non-EU travellers.

 The AIR also believe that the Government have interpreted the WTO rules too narrowly.
 The AIR recommended that the UK Government seek a two-year transitional period.
-The hope is during this it would be allowed to the extend the VAT RES.
+The hope is during this it would be allowed to extend the VAT RES.

 Time will only tell whether the Government will respond to feedback.
 For now, the VAT RES will disappear from 1st January 2021.